polyaxon/polyaxon-nfs-provisioner/README.md

 ### Setup Helm

-To install the TFJob operator make sure you have helm installed, please see this [guide](https://docs.polyaxon.com/guides/setup-helm/).
+To install the nfs-provisioner, make sure you have helm installed, please see this [guide](https://docs.polyaxon.com/guides/setup-helm/).

 ### Namespace